 For more than half a century, scientists have recognized the potential for photomedicine approaches to reduce inflammation, pain, and swelling, as well as to speed wound healing.
-More recently, medical researchers have uncovered additional benefits pertaining to deeper issues, such as myocardial infarction, spinal cord injury, traumatic brain injury, and stroke.
+More recently, medical researchers have uncovered additional benefits pertaining to serious conditions, such as myocardial infarction, spinal cord injury, traumatic brain injury, and stroke.
 Additional applications include alleviation of pain, trigger point pathology, and joint dysfunction.

 Contraindications to direct laser treatment include carcinoma, thyroid gland, active hemorrhage, and autonomic nerve centers.
 Laser therapy should be avoided in patients in which immune stimulation is not desired, including those with lymphoma or on immunosuppressant medications.
 In immature patients, higher powered laser therapy devices may stimulate premature closure of epiphyses.
 Thus, caution is warranted over long bones in animals <1 yr old.

 Properly used, laser therapy appears to be very safe.
 However, higher powered lasers run the risk of inducing thermal burns when improperly used.
 Tattoos, when lasered, can cause intense pain due to the high amount of light absorption by deposited pigment.
 Questions remain about the ability of laser therapy to stimulate neoplastic growth and, if so, at what wavelength(s) and power(s).